solresol/thousand-language-morphology/README.md

 Thousand Language Morphology Database
 =====================================

-This project is part of Greg Baker's postgrad studies.
+(All author information redacted until the end of 2022, where I'll put it back again.
+I just had a paper desk-rejected because of an anonymity fail because of this README.)

-Greg's claim is that p-adic metrics are ideally suited to various natural language processing machine learning tasks -- better than Euclidean metrics.
+My claim is that p-adic metrics are ideally suited to various natural language processing machine learning tasks -- better than Euclidean metrics.

 One of the tasks where p-adics are likely to be helpful is in grammar morphology: